The 20 Best Drug-Induced Thrombocytopenia Doctors Near Me in Milwaukee, WI

 English

 Jeffrey Bahr is a primary care provider, practicing in Internal Medicine in Milwaukee, Wisconsin.
 Dr. Bahr is rated as an Experienced provider by MediFind in the treatment of Drug-Induced Thrombocytopenia.
-His top areas of expertise are Hypertension, Familial Hypertension, Glucocorticoid-Remediable Aldosteronism, High Cholesterol, and Intrauterine Device Insertion.
+He is also highly rated in 456 other conditions, according to our data.
+His clinical expertise encompasses Familial Hypertension, Hypertension, Glucocorticoid-Remediable Aldosteronism, High Cholesterol, and Intrauterine Device Insertion.
+Dr. Bahr is currently accepting new patients.

 Experienced in Drug-Induced Thrombocytopenia